 Pirelli’s premier all-season grand touring tire is the Cinturato P7 All Season Plus.
 Despite the inherent attributes, this is actually an eco-conscious tire with low rolling resistance.
 Compared to ordinary touring tires, the Pirelli Cinturato P7 is lighter and more environmentally-friendly.

 Pirelli utilized a high-silica and low-oil tread compound to lower the rolling resistance of the rubber.
 The Cinturato P7 All Season Plus has an asymmetric tread design with a continuous outboard shoulder to improve handling and steering response.
-With a set of four wide circumferential grooves, this tire is an able performer in wet or snowy roads.
+With a set of four wide circumferential grooves, this tires for Mazda 3 is an able performer in wet or snowy roads.

-This tire is also equipped with multiple inboard tread block sizes, which are phased and pitch-sequenced to reduce road noise.
+This Mazda 3 tires is also equipped with multiple inboard tread block sizes, which are phased and pitch-sequenced to reduce road noise.
 The Pirelli Cinturato P7 All Season Plus is pricier at $114 each.
 But you also get a 70,000-miles/unlimited time tread life warranty.

 6. Firestone WeatherGrip

-If you live in places with extreme weather conditions, you might want to check out Firestone’s WeatherGrip tires.
+If you live in places with extreme weather conditions, and you're in need of a set of your Mazda 3 tires, you might want to check out Firestone’s WeatherGrip tires.
 It’s an all-season grand touring tire that meets industry standards for severe snow service requirements.
 This attribute is highlighted by the three-peak mountain snowflake symbol (3PMSF).
 The Firestone WeatherGrip is the best choice for true four-seasons driving without requiring the services of a winter tire.

 The Firestone Weathergrip is constructed from a unique all-season tread compound.
 Unlike other grand touring tires, it comes with a directional tread design.
 The tire has open shoulder slots and full-depth grooves to resist hydroplaning in wet or snowy weather.
 The shoulders and center of the tire feature Firestone’s unique Snow Traction Claw technology that features snow vices and intermediate ribs to offer relentless traction.